Questions To Ask When Interviewing Any Entertainer

 How involved are you on the microphone?

 My answer is whatever you want it to be.
 I ask this question on the planner so I know how involved you want me.
 I don't overdo it.
 I will speak and announce new portions.
 I will interact (tactfully) with your guests, and attempt to keep things flowing and interject some fun; but I do not take over the spotlight!
 Once again, I am there to enhance your good time, not to steal the show.
 This is something we discuss before the event.
+Ultimately, the night is about you and your event.

 How far in advance should I book?